 Over the last two years George has met me for many a day trip in the UK.
 This weekend was my chance to return the favour, acting as a tour guide for the island of Ireland.
-My Renault Megane may not have quite the class of George's Mercedes, but it does have one major plus point, namely, my ability to afford to insure it.
-But I digress.
-As luck would have it, a twenty minute queue at the Tesco fuel station meant I was late arriving at Dublin airport, just in time to see a Ryanair plane fly almost overhead.
+My clapped-out Renault may not have quite the class of George's Mercedes, but it does have one major plus point, namely, my ability to afford to insure it.
+A twenty minute queue at the Tesco fuel station meant I was late arriving at Dublin Airport, just in time to see a Ryanair plane fly almost overhead.
 Little did I know that the flight from Birmingham was in fact running a little late too, and that I had just seen it pass.
 Parking at the airport was quick and efficient (though given what it costs it'd want to be).
 I had to wait no more than five minutes in arrivals before George arrived.

 Cork is between three and four hours from Dublin, and as we were running well ahead of schedule I decided to pull into Cashel for a little cultural tourism.
 Any family members reading this will probably be shaking their heads in disbelief at the very idea that I would voluntarily visit the Rock of Cashel, but it's true, I did.
 It should be noted though that we were only there for about three quarters of an hour; soon we were back on the road heading towards infinitely more important things.

 8th April 2006

 First impressions of the Funderland Cork site were of space, or rather, a lack thereof.
 If one considers the Dublin show to be cramped it is nothing to the arena in Cork, where a large number of rides are shoehorned together into a field behind Parc ui Chaoimh.
 As we walked into the grounds I ran into John, the marketing manager, cheerful as always and delighted that we'd made the trip.